sannidhi27/cse15l-lab-reports/lab3.md

 This will search for all regular files at a depth of 2 in the directory hierarchy.
 These are just a few more examples of the many options you can use with the find command in Bash.
 The find command is a very powerful tool with many more options that can be combined to perform complex searches and actions.

+> I was not able to find enough functions I liked from the previous search, thus I prompted ChatGPT to provide me with more option.
 > From this search result I was able to understand more applications of find, and chose a few to use for this lab report.
+I tried
+> out various functions on my own VS Code, and then selected a few for this lab report that provided me with interesting results.
+> Thus, the information I used from this search was implemented in this lab report through the application of the functions provided
+> in my own VS Code.

 # Thank you!